shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “I was born with it.”

 “Oh, Ersie!
 It *is* you!”
-Muddy hugged her back.
+Muddy hugged her back, but just for a moment.
 “Ah!
 Cat!
 Ew!
 Here, take this.”

 Ersatzica held the wolf skin up to the sun.
 A blue shimmer streaked across it, welcoming her back.
-“The Wolfskin of Monassus.”
+“The Wolf Skin of Monassus.”
 She put in on, snuggling her head into the “hood” first.
 It immediately took effect, changing her cat features into wolf from the head down.
 She slipped the boots off just in time before the changes got to her feet.
 She hugged herself.
 “Thank you, Monassus.”

 Mudrich rowed her across the river.
+She was once again reunited with all of her siblings.

 “Wryonin!”
 Ersatzica opened her arms wide.